 using our RV awning to keep our RV cool

-Additionally, you can add awnings above your slides that will automatically extend and retract with your slide to reduce the sun warming up the roof of your slide out and have the added benefit of protecting against rain, branches, leaves, and bird droppings.
+Additionally, you can add awnings above your slides that will automatically extend and retract with your slide to reduce the sun warming up the roof of your slide-out and have the added benefit of protecting against rain, branches, leaves, and bird droppings.

 Get Even More Air Flowing To Keep Your RV Cool